 If you’re a beginner, a less high-quality knee pad or a basic pad will suffice.
 Flow yoga needs more complicated movements, so you’ll need a knee pad that provides more traction to keep you stable.

-For yin yoga, the grip is less essential, so you can go with a soft knee pad.
+For yin yoga, the grip is less important, so you can go with a soft knee pad.
 If you engage in hot yoga, choose a knee pad that has a closed-cell structure to prevent the absorption of sweat or any liquid.

 Consider the place where you’re performing yoga